Approaching the History of Information and Media from Many Different Viewpoints

 "History (from Greek ἱστορία - historia, meaning 'inquiry, knowledge acquired by investigation') is the study of the human past."-- Wikipedia, accessed 12-2010.

-After publishing a relatively brief static timeline in my 2002 printed book Origins of Cyberspace, and a somewhat expanded version in my 2005 printed book, From Gutenberg to the Internet, I continued expanding the timeline on historyofscience.com.
+The roots of the present project are in a relatively brief static timeline on the history of computing, networking and telecommunications that I published in my 2002 printed book Origins of Cyberspace.
+In my 2005 printed book, From Gutenberg to the Internet, I expanded the 2002 timeline somewhat.
+Dissatisfied with that effort, and searching for a way to put rapidly evolving modern developments in perspective, but unaware of any model for my research, I continued expanding the timeline on my website, historyofscience.com.
 Like the printed versions, the first web version was a relatively simple chronological listing on a series of pages with different date ranges.
 It grew to about a thousand entries, mostly with very brief notes.
 In September 2008, after Jessica Gore provided an "administration program," I began building what you see now, which is a work in progress.
+Among the many advantages of the electronic format are ease of writing and revising, changeability of organization, and unlimited indexing to name, keyword, or phrase.
 Once the scope of the database had reached as far back as prehistory, and, with its numerous themes and searchability, had reached a level of interactivity well beyond a timeline, I renamed it From Cave Paintings to the Internet, and called it an interactive database.
 Along with the database I continued to draft introductory material from which these remarks evolved.
 The Outline View was installed in January 2010.
 In June 2012 it became the main index page of the database, and the more detailed view was named the Expanded View.
 By opening different outline views in separate windows you can compare eras and themes.

-Even though From Cave Paintings to the Internet is evolving in an innovative form, because of its historical approach, numerous precursors to aspects of this project over the centuries, may, of course, be found within this database itself, particularly through the Indexing and Searching Information, Organization of Information, and Chronicles & Timelines themes.
+Because of its historical approach, numerous precursors to aspects of this project over the centuries, may, of course, be found within this database itself, particularly through the Indexing & Searching Information, Knowledge Organization, and Chronicles & Timelines themes.
 You will find links to themes at the end of each entry.
 If you click on a theme after an entry you will see a timeline based on that theme alone.
 You can, of course, access the database by era, and you can switch back and forth between eras and themes.
 By following certain themes in the database you can trace the development of specific media; following others may help you trace interrelationships between media, or help you approach the history of information from other viewpoints.

 Using the search box in the upper right corner of each screen you can search the database by any keyword, name, phrase or search combination.
 The keyword search may be the most efficient way to locate specific information or specific people.
-With the pull-down menu to the right of the search box at the advanced search screen you can adjust the search to find ANY word, to find ALL words, or to find EXACT phrase.
+Full names or phrases should be placed within quotation marks.
 To determine which database entries mention a specific year type that year number in quotation marks in the search box.

 Although this is my individual project, I could not accomplish it without thousands of physical books on the history of information in my growing personal library, access to digital books and journal articles, and the work of countless contributors to websites.
 Though this project documents the history of information in all its forms, I remain an exponent of the well-edited and hopefully also well-produced physical book.
 Unless otherwise stated or linked, references to scholarly works or secondary sources in my entries are from physical books, usually in my possession.
 Sometimes I also have the primary work involved, or a physical facsimile of it, or I had the primary work in my possession temporarily as a dealer in rare books and manuscripts.
 Occasionally I consult physical books in institutional libraries, but efficiency requires that I maintain most of the references I need in my possession or have access to them on the Internet.
 I also benefit from online discussions on the exlibris electronic discussion list of the Rare Book and Manuscript Section (RBMS) of the Association of College Research Libraries (ACRL).
 To the more than 100,000 contributors to the Wikipedia I am especially grateful.
 Throughout the database users will find many quotations from, and innumerable hyperlinks to, the Wikipedia and a myriad of other websites.
 After the Wikipedia the source I cite most frequently is The New York Times.
 As with quotations from printed books, when I quote from a website I do not include footnotes within the web page, such as the considerable number of footnotes that may be found in certain Wikipedia articles.
 These footnotes can, of course, be accessed by clicking on the link.
 Conversely, when I quote from physical or digital books I sometimes add links when I feel that they may be useful, and I have also been known to add links to quotations I take from websites.
 I give dates of access for sites from which I have taken quotations both as a reference point for the date the database entry was written or revised, and to provide a means of finding the information in the Internet Archive if the site from which the quotation was taken closes or changes.